fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Quran says that God has no son

-Almighty Allah refuted the claims of the Jews and the Christians in many verses of the Glorious Qur'an.
+Almighty Allah refuted the claims of the Jews and the Christians in many verses of the Glorious Quran.

     And they say: 'The Most Beneficent (Allah) has begotten a son (or offspring or children) as the Jews say: Ezra is the son of Allah, and the Christians say that He has begotten a son (Christ), and the pagan Arabs say that He has begotten daughters (angels, etc.)."